camunda/camunda-platform-tutorials/solutions/ci-cd/README.md

 ## Known Limitations

 * Concurrent runs of the blueprint are not supported.
   This means that if you start the blueprint while another instance is still running, deployment information might be mixed between the two instances.
 * Changes to the created branch are not tracked.
   This means that if you change the content of a synced file within the git repository, the blueprint will not update the file content within Web Modeler.
+* Adapting the blueprint to work with GitHub is currently not supported.
+  The Connectors Framework at the moment doesn't support `Base64` encoding for process variables which is required by [GitHub's "Create or update file contents" API](https://docs.github.com/en/rest/repos/contents?apiVersion=2022-11-28#create-or-update-file-contents).